Skip to main content Skip to navigation

 Impact on Compliance Programs and Reporting

-The AMLA requires the Treasury Department to establish national priorities to enhance anti-money laundering and counter terrorist financing.
-The AMLA also requires financial institutions to incorporate the identified priorities into their risk-based AML compliance programs.
-Regulators will be encouraged to examine institutions’ AML programs for compliance with the stated national priorities.
+The AMLA requires the Treasury Department to establish national priorities to enhance anti-money laundering and counter-terrorist financing.
+The AMLA requires financial institutions to incorporate the identified priorities into their risk-based AML compliance programs.
+Issued on June 30, 2021, the first set of FinCEN national priorities are:

 Information Sharing

-The AMLA provides financial institutions with the ability to share AML/BSA-related information with their foreign branches, subsidiaries, and affiliates.
-The AMLA codifies prior guidance authorizing financial institutions to work together to share information with other financial institutions to provide information regarding potential suspicious activity and help enhance AML/BSA compliance.
+The AMLA allows financial institutions to share AML/BSA-related information with their foreign branches, subsidiaries, and affiliates.
+It codifies prior guidance authorizing these institutions to collaborate with other financial institutions to provide information regarding potential suspicious activity and help enhance AML/BSA compliance.
 Treasury and FinCEN are required to conduct a three-year pilot study regarding information sharing.
-The Treasury and other supervising agencies will establish “best practices” for these information sharing arrangements.
+The Treasury and other supervising agencies will establish “best practices” for these information-sharing arrangements.

 Disclaimer: This is for general information only.
 The information presented does not constitute legal advice.
 ComplyAdvantage accepts no responsibility for any information contained herein and disclaims and excludes any liability in respect of the contents or for action taken based on this information.